REUTERS SUMMIT-US weapons makers sense rising demand for air defense systems, tanks

 Denmark and the Netherlands.

-South Korea is expected to finalize an order for 40 jets this
+Korea is expected to finalize an order for 40 jets this year.

 Others, including Finland, Poland and Belgium, have